messi10yyds/cs584project/README.md

 cd cs584project
 ```
 ### 2. Setup the database
--Create a MySQL database named diabetes_mvp
+1.Create a MySQL database named diabetes_mvp
--Import the provided SQL file
+2.Import the provided SQL file
--Update your database credentials in the .env file
+3.Update your database credentials in the .env file
 ### 3. Run the backend
 ```bash
 cd backend